Go to Reviews.org AU Edition

 YouTube TV is missing a few channels, but it might not be a big deal

-Bad news for Hallmark movie junkies, Ancient Aliens fans, and Rodger Federer followers–you can’t get your fix with YouTube TV, unfortunately.
+Bad news for Ancient Aliens fans, USC junkies, baseball fans, and Rodger Federer followers—unfortunately, you can't get your fix with YouTube TV.

-But if you do go the YouTube TV route, we have some solutions:
+But if you do go the YouTube TV route, here are some solutions:

-- The Roku Channel and Pluto TV can help those who need their Hallmark and HISTORY Channel content.
+- The Roku Channel and Pluto TV can help those who need their HISTORY Channel content.
 Find more information about these two services in our best free streaming services review.

-- On the other hand, access to the Tennis Channel is a bit tricky.
-You can stream all Wimbledon games through ESPN+, but you’ll have to sign in with your TV provider (i.e., DISH, Xfinity, Sling TV, etc.).
+- On the other hand, access to the Tennis Channel and PAC-12 Network is a bit tricky.
+You can stream all Wimbledon games through ESPN+.
+But you'll have to sign in with a TV provider login on Pac-12.com/live to watch your Trojans take on the University of Utah Utes.

 Who doesn’t love one-of-a-kind content?

-Netflix is No. 1 in original content with its famous directors, producers, and actors, as well as comedy specials.
-It’s no question that lots of Netflix’s original content has become popular and known.
+Netflix is No. 1 in Original content with its famous directors, producers, and actors—and let's not forget the great comedy specials.
+It's no question that lots of Netflix's Original content has become popular and known.

 - The Crown